davepokpong/Auan/README.md

 # Push Instructions
 #### Pushing your update to the git repository.
 ### `push.sh` instructions
-- `bash push.sh <text for commit>` This command id for you need to add all changed files to git repository and commit it with the same statement.
+- `bash push.sh <text for commit>` This command is for you need to add all changed files to git repository and commit it with the same statement.
 - `bash push.sh` This is used for some user who need to commit each file manually and need only just `git push` to main branch.
 **after `bash push.sh` you will see "Push only mode enable" means if you haven't manually committed any file yet, git will not allow you to push your update.**